On the decomposability of mod 2 cohomological invariants of Weyl groups: Main theorem and proof strategy

 \medbreak

 Having a family of invariants with values in $\MK_\ast$ at our disposal, we deduce Theorem \ref{reflThm} for an irreducible Weyl group $G$ by showing that this set of invariants contains a basis of $\Inv(G, \CM_\ast)$ in the sense of Definition \ref{decomposableDef}.
 The main tool is the following adaptation of Serre's splitting principle, which is proven in \cite[Corollary 4.10]{GiHi19}.
-Here, $\Omega(G)$ denotes the set of conjugacy classes of maximal elementary $2$-abelian subgroups of $G$, which are generated by reflections.
+Loosely speaking, if $\gk$ is a field of characteristic coprime to $|G|$, then $\Inv(G, \CM_\ast)$ is detected by the maximal elementary abelian $2$-subgroups of $G$ generated by reflections.
+We let $\Omega(G)$ denote the set of conjugacy classes of maximal elementary $2$-abelian subgroups of $G$, which are generated by reflections.

 \smallbreak